quiqueck/homebridge-daily-sensors/README.md

 The activation state changes to `true` whenever an Event named **Urlaub** starts and to `false` whenever it ends.

 ## Web Service
 The plugin offers a very simple web interface to force trigger the switch, check and reset the state as well as visualize the activation state of the switch over the day.
 This is a helpfull tool when debuging a given sequence of TriggerEvents.

+### Configuration
 For example, when using the follwoing config
 ```json
   "accessories": [{
       "accessory": "DailySensors",